GeoffMahugu/flask-backend/README.md

-# FLASK MICROSERVICE APP 🚀
+# FLASK BACKEND APP 🐍
 This is a simple Flask-API boilerplate to help you quickly get started with setting up and deploying your python project.
+Here are some of the features of the setup:

+1. Docker Ready
+2. Kubernetes Ready
+3. Deployment Ready
+4. [Working on] Auth

 ## Prerequisites: